redmod-team/profit/README.md

 * `idealiron`: More complex model called by console command based on template directory.
 * `algae`: Generation of evaluation points only (`input.txt`) without model run.

-1. Create a directory `study` containing `profit.yml` for your run.
+1. Create and enter a directory `study` containing `profit.yml` for your run.
    If your code is based on text configuration files for each run, copy the according directory to `template` and replace values of parameters to be varied within UQ/surrogate models by placeholders `{param}`.

 2. Preprocessing: